Adeelgill/imagetotext-postman/README.md

-# imagetotext.io API Postman Collection
+# <a href="https://www.imagetotext.io/">imagetotext.io</a> API Postman Collection

-This is a postman collection covering the imagetotext.io API.
+This is a postman collection covering the <a href="https://www.imagetotext.io/">imagetotext.io</a> API.
 See <a href="https://www.imagetotext.io/docs">imagetotext.io/docs</a> for more details.